Watch Pusha T join Phoenix on stage in Paris

 During Phoenix’s set at the festival, Pusha joined them on stage, first running through a rendition of the French band’s 2000 song ‘Funky Squaredance’.

-Then, the two acts performed a version of ‘All Eyes On Me’ from Push’s side-project Clipse with his brother No Malice.
+Then, the two acts performed a version of ‘All Eyes On Me’ from Phoenix’s most recent album, ‘Alpha Zulu’.

 Check out the surprise performance below.

-Phoenix released their most recent album ‘Alpha Zulu’ last November, and recently shared a new version of its single ‘After Midnight’ featuring Clairo.
+Phoenix released ‘Alpha Zulu’ last November, and recently shared a new version of its single ‘After Midnight’ featuring Clairo.

 “We’ve loved Claire since day 1,” Phoenix said in a statement.
 “What a treat it is to have her sing with us!
 We hope you’ll enjoy it as much as we do.”